lukaswozniak/win-dotfiles/README.md

 This script configures Windows 10 for my typical workflow, including configuration of some programs.

 ## Prerequisites
+You should checkout this repo to your home directory `%USERPROFILE%\win-dotfiles`, and have ssh key generated at `%USERPROFILE%\.ssh\id_rsa.pub`.
 These programs are assumed to be already installed:
   * Git
   * PuTTY
   * AutoHotkey